EthanMuchnik/Cube-Language-Interpreter/documentation/2-Medium-Complexity-Operations/9-Num-Ascii-Char.md

 This Operator solves a seemingly somewhat major design issue within Cube which is the lack of a "v" character.
 Although it has been stated earlier that "v" is really nothing more than a rip off "u" there has been functionality added for those insist on including "v".
 We will discuss the operator in the sections below.

+This operator can also be used for any other letter and even symbols like "+"

 ## Conversion Character

 "=" -> An equal sign is all that is needed to conver a number to an ascii value